Josh-XT/AGiXT/docs/README.md

 ### AI Providers

 To switch AI providers, adjust the `AI_PROVIDER` setting in the `.env` file.
 The application is compatible with OpenAI, Oobabooga Text Generation Web UI, and llama.cpp.
 To support additional providers, create a new Python file in the `provider` folder and implement the required functionality.

+**Coming Soon: Any providers defined in the `.env` file will be usable on different agents in the application and will not need to be manually switched.**

 ## Acknowledgments